1. What is a home entertainment network?

 Some technical highlights include:

 Yes.
-The simple rule is that if you can receive a TV signal from the outlet, it can support MoCA technology.
+The simple rule is that if you can receive a TV signal, you can get MoCA.

 In 2005, the Alliance conducted field tests in 250 homes around the U.S and in all types of coax environments.
 With no remediation, MoCA technology obtained better than 110 Mbps net throughput in 97 percent of all outlets.
 With minor filter remediation, this performance level was validated in 100 percent of all outlets with no degradation of signal.